jonbrownm/js-playground/README.md

 ## Foundation

-Foundation (Version 6.4.3) is available in this project.
-It can be removed if it's not required for the working project.
-The imported components can be customised as required.
-The settings file includes tons of variables that can be customized for each component.
+The Foundation framework is available in this project and it can be customised as required.
+It is a responsive front-end framework that make it simple to develop websites and applications.
+The HTML, CSS & Javascript can be fully customised.
 The full documentation for Foundation can be found at <https://foundation.zurb.com/sites/docs/>.

+* `npm i`

 ## Repository structure
 The following information details the structure of the codebase…